major-second/104-public-knowledge-base/vscode/cursor-ide/cursor-ide.md

   - does not change the current code
   - But you can also iteratively generate and refine code blocks, and then copy them over
   - Pressing each time will [[refresh]] the chat thread
+- `ctrl shift l` Adds the current selection to the chat
 - `@` can be used to mention something (e.g. file)
 - `Ctrl+Shift+Y` to follow up
 ## Note